wodexists/syncfit-capacitor/DEPLOYMENT.md

 # Deployment Guide for SyncFit

-## Fixing the Build Error
+## Deployment Setup in Replit

-If you're encountering a build error when deploying in Replit, you can try these steps:
+For successful deployment in Replit, follow these steps:

+1. Click on "Deploy" in the Replit interface
-1. Click on the "Edit commands and secrets" button in the deployment page
+2. Click on "Edit commands and secrets" in the deployment page
+3. Set the following in the deployment configuration:
-2. Update the build command to: `npm install && npm run build`
+   - Build command: `npm install && npm run build`
-3. Update the run command to: `npm run start`
-4. Try redeploying
+   - Run command: `node start.js`
+4. Add all environment variables (see below)
+5. Click "Deploy"

+## Fixing Common Build Errors

+If you encounter the error `app/invalid-credential` or `Failed to parse private key`, it means your Firebase private key isn't formatted correctly.
+The key needs to have actual newlines, not the string `\n`.
+Our code handles this automatically now.

 ## Firebase Configuration